Fraser Speaking Competition

 - The winning team’s project is funded and completed by the COM Cares service organization.

 PRESENTATIONS AND PROPOSALS WILL BE JUDGED ON THE FOLLOWING CRITERIA:

 - Quality of persuasive arguments to support the proposed project

 - The feasibility of the proposed project to address a local social issue

 - COM Cares is a student organization that is open to all Purdue students and is charged with carrying out the winning project.

 - This service-oriented organization gives students the opportunity to impact their communities as they work alongside fellow civically-minded students.

-- Friday, November 8: Submission Deadline for Fraser Speaking Competition Qualtrics form (available on COM 114 Blackboard pages)
+Date TBD: Submission Deadline for Fraser Speaking Competition Qualtrics form (available on COM 114 Brightspace pages)